2009 Pellet and Biomass Stove Tax Credit Information

 January 1st, 2009 and is valid only for the purchase

-of a qualifying biomass-burning stove in 2009 and
+of a qualifying biomass-burning stove in 2009

-was made between January 1, 2009 and December 31,
+the purchase was made between January 1, 2009

-2010.
-If a retailer sells a stove before the list
+and December 31, 2010.
+If a retailer sells a stove

-of qualifying pellet or biomass stoves is made public,
+before the list of qualifying pellet or biomass

-sale (name and full contact information) so the
+a complete record of the sale (name and full contact

-purchaser can be notified.
+information) so the purchaser can be notified.

-Q: Who is determining the pellet -biomass tax credit
+Q: Who is determining the pellet -biomass tax

-guidelines for the qualifying units?
+credit guidelines for the qualifying units?

 A: The Department of the Treasury, and the IRS.